Skip to main content

 France, meanwhile, head into the competition as one of the favourites.
 Fresh off winning the Bundesliga Player of the Season award, Michael Olise is expected to feature prominently on the right wing, potentially forming a formidable attacking trio alongside Kylian Mbappé and Ousmane Dembélé, with Desire Doue and Bradley Barcola waiting in the wings.

 While Senegal may not be among the tournament favourites, they are widely regarded as Africa’s strongest contenders.
 With their pace, athleticism and technical quality, the Lions of Teranga will hope an in-form Nicolas Jackson can provide the finishing touch in front of goal.
-An outside chance of the departing striker to put himself in the shop window by having a prolific tournament.
+An outside chance that the departing striker will put himself in the shop window by having a prolific tournament.

 Young players who could break out in 2026

-The possible inclusion of Lennart Karl has sparked considerable debate within Germany, and if Julian Nagelsmann does hand the 18-year-old a place in the squad, it could offer the rising star the perfect opportunity to make his mark on the international stage and be the game-changer for Germany.
+The possible inclusion of Lennart Karl has sparked considerable debate within Germany, and now Julian Nagelsmann has handed the 18-year-old a place in the squad, it could offer the rising star the perfect opportunity to make his mark on the international stage and be the game-changer for Germany.

 Another young player expected to play a key role for Germany is Aleksandar Pavlović, who has established himself as the side’s primary defensive midfielder and will be tasked with shielding the back line throughout their Group E campaign.